 The PNC is the computer system for England and Wales governed by section 27(4) of the Police and Criminal Evidence Act 1984.
 It is used to record convictions, cautions, reprimands and warnings for any offence punishable by imprisonment and any other offence that is specified within the regulations.

 Further information about the PNC can be found on our criminal record databases page.

-Who has access to the PNC
+Who has access to the PNC?

-As the PNC has developed and grown, it’s users have grown with it.
+As the PNC has developed and grown, the number of users have grown with it.
 In 1992, the DVLA and HM Customs and Excise were the only organisations with direct access to the PNC for ‘read only’ purposes.
 Today, as well as servicing the needs of the 43 police forces in England and Wales and 8 forces in Scotland and Northern Ireland, other smaller police forces and specialist units also have access to the PNC as do a number of non-police agencies.